Complaints, Comments and Suggestions

 We hope that if you have a problem, you will use our practice complaints procedure.
 We believe this will give us the best chance of putting right whatever has gone wrong and the opportunity to improve our practice at local level.

-Additionally you can contact the Independent Complaints Advocacy Service (ICAS) if you wish to make a complaint in writing, by phone or email.
+You can also contact the Independent Complaints Advocacy Service (ICAS) if you wish to make a complaint in writing, by phone or email.

 POhWER ICAS (Essex)